-Wish related in-kinds consist of donated travel, goods, and other services used in the delivery of wishes.
-The Foundation estimates the fair value of wish related in-kinds on the basis of estimates of the current market rates for similar travel, goods, and other services in the Foundation's market.
-Professional services are valued and reported at the estimated fair value based on current rates for similar services.
-Donated rent is valued and reported at the estimated fair value on the basis of comparable lease agreements in the Foundation's market.
+Wish related travel, goods and other services are used in the wish granting program.
+The Foundation estimates the fair value of wish related travel, goods, and services on the basis of estimates of the current market rates for similar travel, goods and other services in the Foundation's market.

+Professional services relate to donated legal services used for support services and are valued and reported at the estimated fair value based on current rates for similar services.
+Professional services are used in both program and supporting services.